hetznercloud/cli/docs/reference/manual/hcloud_server_rebuild.md

 Rebuild a server

 ```
-hcloud server rebuild [--allow-deprecated-image] --image <image> <server>
+hcloud server rebuild [options] --image <image> <server>
 ```

 ### Options

 ```
       --allow-deprecated-image            Enable the use of deprecated images (default: false) (true, false)
   -h, --help                              help for rebuild
       --image string                      ID or name of Image to rebuild from (required)
+      --user-data-from-file stringArray   Read user data from specified file (use - to read from stdin)
 ```

 ### Options inherited from parent commands